 What kinds of obligations does marriage entail?

 Marriage establishes a number of important legal responsibilities between spouses.
-These include support obligations in the case of separation or divorce, liability for a spouse’s debts, restrictions on your freedom to make decisions regarding property, and certain inheritance restrictions.
+These include support obligations in the case of separation or divorce, liability for a spouse’s debts, restrictions on your freedom to make decisions regarding property, ethical rules regarding campaign contributions, and certain inheritance restrictions.

 Can a church or member of the clergy refuse to marry me and my partner?